mupchrch/split-diff/README.md

 ### Settings

+* Diff Line Characters - Diffs the characters between each line when this box is checked.
-* Ignore Whitespace - Does not diff whitespace when checked.
+* Ignore Whitespace - Will not diff whitespace when this box is checked.

 ## Minimap Plugin